PolarCape/wordpress-docker/README.md

 # WordPress with Docker
 This project is just an example how you can run WordPress in a Docker container environment

-## What do i need?
+## What do I need?
-First you will have to install the following applications:
+First, you will have to install the following applications:
 * [Docker](https://docs.docker.com/docker-for-windows/install/) - This is a Windows installation.
-You can also find documentations for other Operating Systems on there website as well.
+You can also find documentation for other Operating Systems on their website as well.

 ## How to run the development environment?
 After you successfully installed Docker, you might want to restart your computer, since there are some environment variables